Building a Simple Form (37 min)

 3. Hover your cursor next to the If condition, click the kebab menu, and select edit.
 The Edit Node Screen Opens.

-4. Use the fields to configure the condition that the value must equal yes.
+4. Use the fields to confirm that the value must equal yes.

-We will create two separate nodes; one if the value provided does equal yes and another if the value equals no.
+We will create two separate nodes: one if the value provided equals yes and another if it is equal to no.

 11 Configuring a Then Condition